c0ldplasma/bonfire/README.md

+# Bonfire - A web based chat client for twitch

+Bonfire is a web based chat client for twitch chats.
+It is still under heavy development and not recommended for general use yet.

+You can either use the website version under chats.c0ldplasma.de or download the deskop app based on electron under releases.

 # rollup-starter-app

 This repo contains a bare-bones example of how to create an application using Rollup, including importing a module from `node_modules` and converting it from CommonJS.